 As disclosed in our 2014 proxy statement, if, in the judgment of the Audit Committee, the company had not achieved adequate progress in implementing these compliance objectives, then the CNGC could have exercised negative discretion to reduce or eliminate the fiscal 2015 cash incentive payments to our Executive Officers.
 During fiscal 2015, management reported regularly to the Audit Committee regarding ongoing enhancements to our global compliance program and progress in implementing these objectives.
 At the end of fiscal 2015, the Audit Committee determined that, in its qualitative judgment, adequate progress had been achieved in implementing these objectives and reported its determination to the CNGC.
 Factors relied on by the Audit Committee in making this determination included the progress achieved on workstreams in a variety of compliance areas and the extent to which that progress reflected sustainable, long-term change in the company's people, processes, systems, and culture.
-Based on the qualitative Officers for fiscal 2015.
+Based on the qualitative assessment of the Audit Committee, the CNGC determined not to exercise negative discretion to reduce or eliminate the cash incentive payments to any of our Executive Officers for fiscal 2015.

-For more information about specific enhancements to our global compliance program during fiscal 2015, please see Walmart's Global Compliance Program Report on Fiscal Year 2015, which is available on our website at http://corporate.walmart.com/global-responsibility/global-compliance-program-report-on-fiscal-year-2015.
+For more information about specific enhancements to our global compliance program during fiscal 2015, please see Walmart's Global Compliance Program Report on Fiscal Year 2015, which is available on our website at http://corporate.walmart.com/global-responsibility/ global-compliance-program-report-on-fiscal-year-2015.